-1. Programme title Postgraduate Diploma in Theological & Pastoral Studies 2.
-Awarding institution Middlesex University 3.
-Teaching institution Oak Hill Theological College 4.
-Programme accredited by N/A 5.
-Final qualification Postgraduate Diploma (PGDip) 6.
-Academic year 2010-11 - updated 31/01/2014 7.
-Language of study English 8.
-Mode of study Full-time / Part-time
+1. Programme Title Postgraduate Diploma in Theology

+2. Awarding Institution Middlesex University

+3. Teaching Institution Oak Hill Theological College

+4. Details of Accreditation by Professional/Statutory/Regulatory Body N/a

+5. Final Qualification Postgraduate Diploma (PGDip)

+6. Year of Validation 2015-16

+Year of Amendment Last updated: 14 July 2017

+7. Language of Study English

+8. Mode of Study Full-time / Part-Time

-9. Criteria for admission to the programme
+9. Criteria for Admission to the Programme

 The normal entrance requirement is a UK Honours degree in Theology (classified 2.2 or above).
 Normally, broader degrees in Religious Studies and other subjects will not provide an adequate grounding for this programme.
-Students without a degree in theology may qualify for admission if they are able to demonstrate both academic ability and sufficient other theological background.
-Students wishing to take certain modules in Biblical Studies must demonstrate a proficiency in Greek or Hebrew at least to the standard of the relevant Oak Hill modules (as noted on the module descriptions).
+Students without a degree in Theology may qualify for admission if they are able to demonstrate both academic ability and sufficient other theological background.

+Students wishing to take certain modules in Biblical Studies as part of their programme must demonstrate a proficiency in Greek or Hebrew at least to the standard of the pre-requisites identified for the relevant Oak Hill modules (as noted on the Module Narratives).